bbc/genie/README.md

 "Sanity Check" mode is a series of screens that make use of Phaser features such as collisions, rotations, tweens etc. It is to ensure that these features are working as intended.

-To access "Sanity Check" mode, add the following to the URL: `sanityCheck=true`.
+To access "Sanity Check" mode, add the `sanityCheck=true` query string to the URL: http://localhost:8080/?sanityCheck=true.

 While in this mode, press `D` on your keyboard to view the Phaser Arcade Physics hitbox over each sprite.